volcengine/veScale/python/example/nanogpt_4D_finetune/README.md

 2. veScale does not focus on fp16, as fp16 is ancient in industry.

-3. Checkpointing is not supported.
+3. Checkpointing is supported now.